Frequently Asked Questions

 The structure of each of our programs is similar, but beyond that, our programs differ according to size, location, and courses offered.

 A major difference to consider when choosing a program is the variety of courses offered in each location.
 Each program offers a selection of core subjects as well as relatively specialized courses for students with particular interests and passions.
-Our programs in continental Europe also offer language classes as well as immersion classes in either French or Spanish.
+Our programs in continental Europe also offer language classes at all levels as well as immersion classes in either French or Spanish.

 If English is your second language, please provide your TOEFL score or a short letter from your English teacher confirming your fluency in English.
 Our programs are conducted primarily in English, and our programs in Oxford and Cambridge are taught exclusively in English.
 We want to ensure that our students can integrate fully and feel comfortable with the program community.
 In France or Spain, immersion courses are taught exclusively in French or Spanish, but program information, materials, and literature are all available in English.